 - School-age children (6-13): 9-11 hours

 - Teenagers (14-17): 8-10 hours

 - Older adults (65+): 7-8 hours

-Most people have heard the standard sleep hygiene advice: Make sure your bedroom is cool and dark.
+The standard sleep hygiene advice can be of great help to many poor sleepers: Make sure your bedroom is cool and dark.
 Use your bed only for sex and sleep.
 Avoid caffeine from mid-afternoon on.
-And avoid all screens for at least an hour before turning in; those screens' melatonin-inhibiting blue light delays sleep latency by an average of 10 minutes.
-Falling asleep in front a TV, as 61 percent of adults confess to having done, is a problem as well: The screen's light penetrates the eyelids, so the brain still processes that it is being exposed to light.
-This phenomenon staves off achieving the more refreshing stages of deep sleep.
+And avoid all screens for at least an hour before turning in; screens' melatonin-inhibiting blue light delays sleep latency by an average of 10 minutes.
+Falling asleep in front of a TV, as 61 percent of adults confess to having done, is a problem as well: The screen's light penetrates the eyelids, so the brain still experiences exposure to light.
+This phenomenon prevents the more refreshing stages of deep sleep.